 Imagine the process of making a purchase at a bookstore.

-Most routine resource exchanges, such as purchasing a book online, are completed with a 1:1 equivalency.
-An online retailer selling a particular book for $12 will transfer the ownership of the book to anyone with $12.
-While the post-purchase divvy might entail splitting the $12 among the retailer, publisher, and author, the transaction has settled for the customer as soon as his (or his bank’s) $12 is delivered to the merchants bank account.
+A retailer selling a particular book for $12 will transfer the ownership of the book to anyone with $12.
+While the post-purchase settlement might entail splitting the $12 among the retailer, publisher, and author, the transaction has settled for the customer as soon as his (or his bank’s) $12 is delivered to the merchant's bank account.

-At the point of sale, the bank will make a $12 loan to the retailer on behalf of his collateral.
-When his monthly statement is due, he will have to pay back his principal and interest, but this is where it gets interesting.
+In the future point of sale, a bank will make a $12 loan to the retailer on the basis of the buyer's collateral.
+When the buyer's monthly statement is due, he will have to pay back his principal and interest, but this is where it gets interesting.

 Let’s image that the book buyer has 20,000 followers on Instagram (I don’t know any software engineers with this many Instagram followers), and three outstanding freelance offers on his Upwork account (he must be a front end guy).
 Before he goes to purchase his book, his bank will have arranged some collateral on his behalf.
 This collateral might include API keys to his Upwork and Instagram accounts, as well as the write access to his PEO account.